Total and Permanent Disability (TPD) Insurance

 Activities of daily living

 This definition refers to your ability to perform a set of basic daily activities listed in your policy.
-Depending on your policy and provider, these activities could include bathing, dressing, eating and drinking, using the toilet and your general mobility.
+Depending on your policy and provider, these activities could include bathing, dressing, eating and drinking, using the toilet, and your general mobility.
+Policies typically require you to be unable to perform a specified number of these activities without assistance.

 Domestic duties